Qiskit/qiskit-aer/CONTRIBUTING.md

     This flag allows disabling the Conan package manager.
 This will force CMake to look for the libraries in use on your system path.
 This disables version checking, so you will need to verify the versions of the required libraries manually, or via testing.
+    This is also available as the environment variable ``USE_CONAN``, which overrides the CMake flag of the same name.

     Values: ON | OFF
     Default: ON